ryanbillingsley/express-ipfilter/README.md

-IP Filter: A light-weight IP address based filtering system
+express-ipfilter: A light-weight IP address based filtering system
 =================================================================================

 This package provides easy IP based access control.
 This can be achieved either by blacklisting certain IPs and whitelisting all others, or whitelisting certain IPs and blacklisting all others.